Brookfield Farm is pleased to bring you :

 Independence Valley Wildflower Raw Honey: High 5 Bees, Rochester, WA

 Independence Valley Wildflower Raw Honey, from Hive 5 Bees, carries the complex floral notes of this rolling, rural land.
 In spring and summer, an ever changing array of wildflowers stretch from the banks of the Chehalis River and Independence Creek throughout the valley, and up into forested hills.
 Blackberry, big leaf maple, self-heal, thistle, and dandelion may all make an appearance.
-The mix changes yearly depending on the weather.
+The mix changes yearly depending on the weather. (prices and availability here)

 This bucolic land of wild spaces and family farms, just 22 miles south of Olympia in western Washington, is near the town of Rochester, where the apiary is based.